eugenebang/BnP1_termp/README.md

 # README.md
-This is 2021-1st semester _Bioinfo and Practice_ term project repo
+This repo is for 2021-1st semester _Bioinfo and Practice_ term project.